According to a Brazilian who went through this process recently

 4. Finding the best deal

-One way to get away from the high prices and rental conditions in Lisbon is to look for houses in the outskirts of Lisbon (Oeiras, Amadora, Odivelas and Sintra) and in the south margin of the Tagus river (Almada, Barreiro, Setúbal and Montijo).
+One way to get away from the high prices and rental conditions in Lisbon is to look for houses in the outskirts of Lisbon (Oeiras, Amadora, Odivelas, and Sintra) and in the southern margin of the Tagus river (Almada, Barreiro, Setúbal, and Montijo).
 Not only is the price lower, but there is also transportation connecting the cities all the time, making it easier to get around.

 South Margin